szepeviktor/ConfigureDefender/README.md

 ### For Advanced Users

-Windows Defender settings are stored in the Windows Registry and most of them are not available form Windows Defender Security Center.
+Windows Defender Antivirus settings are stored in the Windows Registry and most of them are not available form Windows Defender Security Center.

 They can be managed via